BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 --- abstract

-TODO Abstract
+The `envelope` protocol specifies a format for hierarchical binary data built on CBOR.
+Envelopes are designed with "smart documents" in mind, and have a number of unique features including easy representation of semantic structures like triples, built-in normalization, a built-in Merkle-like digest tree, and the ability for the holder of a document to selectively encrypt or elide specific parts of a document *without* invalidating the digest tree or cryptographic signatures that rely on it.

 --- middle

 # Introduction

-This document describes the `envelope` protocol for hierarchical structured binary data.
-Envelope has a number of features that distinguish it from other forms of structured data formats, for example JSON {{-JSON}} (envelopes are binary, not text), JSON-LD {{JSONLD}} (envelopes require no normalization because they are always in canonical form), and protocol buffers {{PROTOBUF}} (envelopes allow for, but do not require a pre-existing schema.)
+This document specifies the `envelope` protocol for hierarchical structured binary data.
+Envelope has a number of features that distinguish it from other forms of structured data formats, for example JSON {{-JSON}} (envelopes are binary, not text), JSON-LD {{JSONLD}} (envelopes require no normalization because they are always constructed in canonical form), and protocol buffers {{PROTOBUF}} (envelopes allow for, but do not require a pre-existing schema.)

 ## Feature: Digest Tree